Sign in for exclusive products and special discounts.

 Elementary Curriculum Guide

-The elementary tier of the MCT curriculum includes the first three levels, for children approximately ages 8 to 12 (grades 3 to 6): the Island Level, the Town Level, and the Voyage Level.
-Michael is producing books for even younger children, the Poodle Level, for children ages 6 to 9 (grades 1 to 3).
+The elementary tier of the MCT curriculum includes the first three levels, for students approximately ages 8 to 12 (grades 3 to 6): the Island Level, the Town Level, and the Voyage Level.
+Michael is producing books for even younger students, the Poodle Level, which is for students ages 6 to 9 (grades 1 to 3).
 Some of these books are available now, with more in the works.

 Start with Grammar

 Grammar is the language of language arts—the foundation for punctuation, writing, and vocabulary usage.
 The key to using the MCT language arts curriculum effectively is to teach grammar first.
 Unlike traditional grammar texts that drag grammar instruction out for an academic year—until it is too late to apply it—the compact MCT grammar texts are designed to be launched rapidly so that students can use their newly acquired knowledge of grammar during vocabulary and writing instruction.
 Accordingly: